ccolonval/reactNative_top100/README.md

 - Include New feature
 - Include API feed
 - Include Animation
+- Allow audio to play per ListItem

 # Pending:
 - Create and implement tests using Jest

 # Tidy-up:
-- Replace React Native Paper component with Native Base
 - Relocate List Component to its own file
-- Allow audio to play per ListItem